The following is a classic lesson from the GP archives.

 For the last note, tap the 12th fret with your 1st finger as your fret hand bends from the 4th fret; vibrato with your fret hand.
 Also, instead of picking the first note of Figure 6, you might try sounding it by flicking the string with your tapping finger.

-On the acoustic solo piece “Spanish Fly,” Ed plays tapped harmonics, but it wasn’t until Fair Warning that he used this technique with his trademark electric sound, most notably on “Mean Street.”
+On the acoustic guitar solo piece “Spanish Fly,” Ed plays tapped harmonics, but it wasn’t until Fair Warning that he used this technique with his trademark electric guitar sound, most notably on “Mean Street.”

 In Figure 7, after playing the 5th-fret C, lightly tap the string – don’t push it to the fretboard like you would a standard tap – 12 frets above (the fret in parentheses), generating a pitch an octave higher.